thanos-io/thanos/docs/proposals/202001_thanos_query_health_handling.md

 ## Summary

-This proposal document describes how currently the healthiness of store nodes is handled and why it should be changed to work better in terms of end response caching.
+This proposal document describes how currently the healthiness of store nodes is handled and why it should be changed (e.g. to improve response caching and avoid surprises).

-It explores a few options that are available - weighs their pros and cons, and finally proposes one final variant which seems to be the best out of the possible ones.
+It explores a few options that are available - weighs their pros and cons, and finally proposes one final variant which we believe is the best out of the possible ones.

 ## Motivation